-This Policy sets out the obligations of The Mead Educational Trust ("the Trust") regarding data protection and the rights of, inter alia, students, parents, staff and visitors ("data subjects") in respect of their personal data under EU Regulation 2016/679 General Data Protection Regulation ("GDPR") and the Data Protection Act 2018 (the Act).
+This Policy sets out the obligations of The Mead Educational Trust ("the Trust") regarding data protection and the rights of, inter alia, students, parents, staff and visitors ("data subjects") in respect of their personal data under the UK data protection legislation framework, namely the Retained General Data Protection Regulation (EU) 2016/679 (UK GDPR) and the Data Protection Act 2018 (DPA 18).
+Other laws inter-relate with the Act and the UK GDPR including but not limited to the Privacy and Electronic Communications Regulations (2003) ("PECR").
+In addition, various guidelines, codes of practice and case law contribute to the Data Protection Legislation.